bsc-s2/pykit/wsjobd/README.md

     required. the identifier of a job, it is used to prevent from creating the same job repeatedly.

 - `progress`
-    a dict to set progrss reporting related settings, it can contain the following fields:
+    a dict to set progress reporting related settings, it can contain the following fields:

     - `interval`
        the interval of progress reporting, default is 5 seconds